Phil Hartman: The Simpsons (1991–1998)

 Hartman provided the voices for numerous characters on the Fox animated series The Simpsons, appearing in 52 episodes.
 He made his first appearance in the second season episode "Bart Gets Hit by a Car".
 Although he was originally brought in for a one-time appearance, Hartman enjoyed working on The Simpsons and the staff wrote additional parts for him.
-He voiced the recurring characters Lionel Hutz and Troy McClure, as well as Duffman (on one occasion) and several background characters.
+He voiced the recurring characters Lionel Hutz and Troy McClure, as well as several background characters.
 His favorite part was that of McClure, and he often used this voice to entertain the audience between takes while taping episodes of NewsRadio.
 He remarked, "My favorite fans are Troy McClure fans."
 He added "It's the one thing that I do in my life that's almost an avocation.
 I do it for the pure love of it."

 Hartman was popular among the staff of The Simpsons.
 Showrunners Bill Oakley and Josh Weinstein said they enjoyed his work, and used him as much as possible when working on the show.
 To give Hartman a larger role, they developed the episode "A Fish Called Selma", which focuses on Troy McClure and expands the character's backstory.
 The Simpsons creator Matt Groening said that he "took [Hartman] for granted because he nailed the joke every time", and that his voice acting could produce "the maximum amount of humor" with any line he was given.
 Before his death, Hartman had expressed an interest in making a live action film about Troy McClure.
 Many of The Simpsons production staff expressed enthusiasm for the project and offered to help.
 Hartman said he was "looking forward to [McClure's] live-action movie, publicizing his Betty Ford appearances", and "would love nothing more" than making a film and was prepared to buy the film rights himself in order to make it happen.